-In January 2020, the Undertaking launched its refreshed Enterprise Strategy, referred to as the 'Next Horizon Strategy'.
-The new Strategy is encapsulated within a Strategy framework that connects Purpose, Bold Commitments, Strategic Choices and Key Enablers.
+The Undertaking's strategy is in line with the MetLife, Inc. strategy, referred to as the 'Next Horizon Strategy'.
+The Strategy is encapsulated within a Strategy framework that connects Purpose, Bold Commitments, Strategic Choices and Key Enablers.
 These are defined as: